microsoft/ORBIT-Dataset/README.md

                             --inner_learning_rate 0.1 --num_grad_steps 50 \
                             --batch_size 16
 ```
-Note, like MAML, it is possible to test on a GPU with less memory by reducing `--batch_size`.
+Note, it is possible to test on a GPU with less memory by reducing `--batch_size`.

 # GPU and CPU memory requirements